Counterfeit N95 masks infiltrate the supply chain

 But major N95 manufacturers and supply companies are also sounding the alarm.

-He warned of the products with “missing straps, strange smells, blocked valves, misspelled words, etc.”, saying that they are probably not genuine 3M respirators “.
-And authorities to identify and eliminate counterfeiters.
+He warned of products with “missing straps, strange odors, blocked valves, misspelled words, etc.”, saying they are probably not authentic 3M respirators.
+“In the letter, 3M CEO Mike Roman also said the company is working with major online sellers and authorities to identify and eliminate counterfeiters.

 3M told CNN Business that while it has not seen a large influx of counterfeit respirators on the market, it is following a larger problem of fraudsters trying to collect money in exchange for masks than they do don’t actually have.